 When an abdominal laparoscopy is performed, a doctor uses an instrument called a laparoscope to look at the abdominal organs.
-A laparoscope is a long, thin tube with a high-intensity light and a high-resolution camera at the front.
-The instrument is inserted through an incision in your abdominal wall.
-As it moves along, the camera relays images to a video monitor.
+A laparoscope is a long, thin tube with a high intensity light and a high resolution camera at the front.
+The instrument is inserted through an incision in the abdominal wall.
+As it moves along, the camera sends images to a video monitor.

-Laparoscopy allows your physician to see inside your body in real time, without open surgery.
-Your physician also can obtain biopsy samples during this procedure, as well as also perform surgery.
+A laparoscopy allows your doctor to see inside your body in real time, without having to make large incisions.
+Your doctor can also obtain biopsy samples during this procedure, as well as also perform surgery.

-A laparoscopy often is used to identify and diagnose the source of abdominal or pelvic pain.
-It usually is performed after other noninvasive options have been tried.
+A laparoscopy is often used to identify and diagnose the source of pelvic or abdominal pain.
+It’s usually performed when noninvasive methods are unable to help with diagnosis.

-In many cases, abdominal problems are observed with imaging techniques such as:
+In many cases, abdominal problems can also be diagnosed with imaging techniques such as:

-Your physician may recommend laparoscopy to examine the following organs:
+Your doctor may recommend a laparoscopy to examine the following organs:

 - pelvic or reproductive organs

-By observing these areas with a laparoscope, your physician can investigate:
+By observing these areas with a laparoscope, your doctor may detect:

 - an abdominal mass or tumor